-- A. Presbytery Minutes shall be examined for conformity to: - 1.
-The constitutional standards of the church, as to substance of the action recorded; - 2.
-Appropriate standards as to the use of the English language. - B. Each set of Presbytery Minutes must be read by at least two members of the Committee on Presbytery Review. - C. The findings of the Committee with respect to the Minutes of each Presbytery shall be reported under the following categories as appropriate: - 1.
-Notations: Typographical errors, misspellings, improper punctuation, nonprejudicial statements of facts and other variations in form may be reported here.
+- C. The findings of the Committee with respect to the Minutes of each Presbytery shall be reported under the following categories as appropriate: - 1.
+Notations: Typographical errors, misspellings, improper punctuation, non-prejudicial statements of facts, and other variations in form may be reported here.
 Also, failure to provide sufficient or proper information or identification, misstatement of facts, etc., may be included here. - 2.
 Notations requiring response: Insufficient information in the Minutes to determine if an action is constitutional.
 Such notations are not read to the General Assembly but require a response of the presbytery to the Presbytery Review Committee. - 3.
-Exceptions: Violations of constitutional standards of actions which in substance appear not to conform to EPC standards should be reported here. - D. The Committee should prepare a report concerning the Minutes of each Presbytery.
+Exceptions: Violations of constitutional standards of actions that, in substance, appear not to conform to EPC standards should be reported here. - D. The Committee should prepare a report concerning the Minutes of each Presbytery.
 After action by the Assembly, two copies shall be given to the Stated Clerk, one for his permanent file and one to be mailed to the Stated Clerk of the Presbytery. - E. Notations and exceptions in the Committee's report shall be handled as follows: - 1.
 Notations shall be forwarded to the Stated Clerk of the Presbytery without being read to the Assembly or recorded in its Minutes. - 2.
-Exceptions shall be read before the Assembly, recorded in its Minutes, and disposed of as the Assembly determines. - F. The Presbyteries shall take note in their Minutes of exceptions and notations conveyed from the Assembly and of the disposition they have made of such. - G. Guidelines for Presbytery Minutes - Date, time, place of meeting, Presbytery must meet at least three (3) times a year.
+Exceptions shall be read before the Assembly, recorded in its Minutes, and disposed of as the Assembly determines. - F. The Presbyteries shall take note in their Minutes of exceptions and notations conveyed from the Assembly and of the disposition they have made of such. - G. Guidelines for Presbytery Minutes - Date, time, and place of meeting; Presbytery must meet at least three (3) times a year.
 (G.19-5A).
 Presbytery review year shall be the calendar year.
 Presbyteries shall submit signed copies of their approved minutes for the completed calendar year to the General Assembly no later than March 1 of the following year.
 Minutes should reflect the names of Ruling and Teaching Elders present, visitors present, and include excused and unexcused absences.
 Minutes should reflect the number of the stated meeting. - 2.
 Meeting opened and closed with prayer. - 3.
 Declaration of quorum (G.19-5C). - 4.
 Accurate record of motions passed and actions taken (G.19-5D). - 5.
-Minutes should be typed with complete sentences, correct spelling and bound in hard cover. - 6.
-Minutes should be signed by Stated Clerk and Moderator. - 7.
-Minutes should reflect an accurate record of candidates received and dismissed.
+Minutes should be typed with complete sentences, correct spelling, and bound in hardcover. - 6.
+Minutes should be signed by the Stated Clerk and Moderator. - 7.
+Minutes should reflect an accurate record of candidates received and dismissed, including proper examination procedures leading to ordination and/or installation. - 8.
+Record of approved pastoral calls and any changes in calls and the granting of permission to labor outside the bounds of Presbytery (G.19-4B.3). - 9.
+Minutes must reflect an annual review of sessional records. - 10.
+Minutes must reflect the establishing, dissolving, dividing, uniting, receiving, and dismissing of churches (G.19-4A.3).

-- 8. Minutes should reflect an accurate record of ministers received and dismissed including proper examination procedures leading to ordination and/or installation. - 9.
-Record of approved pastoral calls and any changes in calls and the granting of permission to labor outside the bounds of Presbytery (G.19-4B.3). - 10.
-Minutes must reflect an annual review of sessional records. - 11.
-Minutes must reflect establishing, dissolving, dividing, uniting, receiving, and dismissing of churches (G.19-4A.3). - 12.
-Minutes must reflect observations of and carrying out of General Assembly injunctions and instructions. - 13.
-Overtures to the General Assembly must be recorded. - 14.
-Minutes will reflect any judicial cases before Presbytery and the disposition thereof in accordance with the Book of Discipline. - 15.
-Minutes will include all actions of Presbytery appointed commissions. - 16.
-Minutes should include annual approved Presbytery budget and related financial reports. - 9-13 The minutes of each day will not be read at the beginning of each day of Assembly but will be proofread by a committee of three Commissioners in consultation with the recording clerks of the Assembly.
-The committee of three shall be nominated by the convening Moderator and the minutes shall be posted in a public place where they can be read by interested Commissioners.
+- 11. Minutes must reflect observations of and carrying out of General Assembly injunctions and instructions. - 12.
+Overtures to the General Assembly must be recorded. - 13.
+Minutes will reflect any judicial cases before the Presbytery and the disposition thereof in accordance with the Book of Discipline. - 14.
+Minutes will include all actions of Presbytery appointed commissions. - 15.
+Minutes should include the annual approved Presbytery budget and related financial reports. - 9-13 The minutes of each day will not be read at the beginning of each day of the Assembly but will be proofread by a committee of three Commissioners in consultation with the recording clerks of the Assembly.
+The committee of three shall be nominated by the convening Moderator, and the minutes shall be posted in a public place where they can be read by interested Commissioners.